 - As well as the widespread, predatory males, who frequently forgot they were married.

 The thought of entering into another relationship was appealing, but she wasn’t desperate.
-She might still fantasise about waking up next to Tom every day for the rest of her life but that was never going to happen and she only had herself to blame.
+She might still fantasise about waking up next to Jack every day for the rest of her life but it was never going to happen and she only had herself to blame.

 She had no one else to blame for giving up her much-loved career either.
 For years she had churned out cutting-edge articles and interviewed the rich and famous.
 A glittering career that had years to run, but she had turned her back on it and London for a lost cause.